Thank you. We'll take a look, and if it's relevant we'll publish the story.

 How quickly is this occupation growing?

-'Electrical Engineers' is expected to be an average growing occupation in comparison to other occupations.
+'Electrical Engineers' is expected to be a slow growing occupation in comparison to other occupations.

 What are the median wages for 'Electrical Engineers' in the United States?